michelnagme/flower-images-classification/README.md

 The "102 Category Flower Dataset" used for this project is available [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
 Dataset files were not included in this repository to keep it as concise as possible.

 ## Usage

+To run files locally, one only needs Python 3.x installed.

 ### Training <a name="train"></a>